-What Are the Long-Term Effects of Dissociative Drugs?
+What are the Long-Term Effects of Dissociative Drugs?

 While the long-term use of most dissociative drugs has not been investigated systematically, research shows that repeated use of PCP can lead to tolerance and the development of a substance use disorder that includes a withdrawal syndrome (including craving for the drug, headaches, and sweating) when drug use is stopped.
 Other effects of long-term PCP use include persistent speech difficulties, memory loss, depression, suicidal thoughts, anxiety, and social withdrawal that may persist for a year or more after chronic use stops.
-Glossary Central Nervous System: The brain and spinal cord.